1egoman/slick/docs/commands/PostInline.md

 ## Description

-Given the contents of a post an optional title, create a post in the current slack channel.
+Given the contents of a post and an optional title, create a post in the current slack channel.

 ## Example